 The Central Market is near the harbor in Port Louis.
 This bustling and colorful market offers a wide array of gifts, souvenirs, leather goods, and spices.

-The lively Caudan Waterfront in Port Louis is your best choice for shopping in the international fashion stores; or at the Craft Market.
-From here you can take a harbor cruise; or visit the casino.
+The lively Caudan Waterfront in Port Louis is your best choice for shopping in international fashion stores; or at the Craft Market.
+From here you can take a harbor cruise, or visit the casino.
 You will also find the Blue Penny Museum; which is devoted to Mauritian art and history.
-It is also is home to two of the rarest stamps in the world; the Mauritian 1847 ‘Post Office’ Penny Orange and Twopence Blue; which are estimated to be worth more than US$1million each!
+It is also is home to two of the rarest stamps in the world; the Mauritian 1847 ‘Post Office’ Penny Orange and Twopence Blue; which are estimated to be worth more than US$ 1 million each!

 About 11km northeast of Port Louis lies the Royal Botanical Gardens of Pamplemousses (Sir Seewoosagur Ramgoolam Botanical Gardens); 60 acres of fragrant fruit and spice trees and plant species from around the world including giant Amazon lilies and the talipot palm.
-The Royal Botanical Gardens of Pamplemousses are the third oldest botanical gardens in the world and began as a vegetable garden to supply ships calling at Port Louis.
+The Royal Botanical Gardens of Pamplemousses are the third oldest botanical garden in the world and began as a vegetable garden to supply ships calling at Port Louis.